 If music isn’t your thing, local radio stations have talk shows or even radio dramas that you might find entertaining.
 Both Monster RX 93.1 or Magic 89.9 can jump-start your morning rush hour drive with their trivial topics, while night trips can become less boring with Papa Jackson’s love advice segment on Energy FM 106.7.
 Give them a try.
-I, sometimes, find myself laughing at some of their jokes, really.
-Please don’t judge me.
+No judging, please?

 Carpool is cool